-The 28 cups per day equates to four cups a day.
-The research found that three cups of coffee per day or less had little effect on health but those with four cups or more a day had the noticeable increase of death rate.
+The 28 cups per week equates to four cups a day.
+The research found that three cups of coffee per day or less had little effect on health but those with four cups or more a day had the noticeable increase in early death incidence.

-More alarming is that among men under the age of 55 there was an increased risk of death by 56% and among women under 55 the risk of death doubled – 100% increase.
+More alarming is that among men under the age of 55 there was an increased incidence of death by 56%.
+And among women under 55 the incidence of death doubled.

 The concept of increased risk of death translates to increased risk of early death because during that 17 years – after canceling out other factors like smoking – more people who drank 4+ cups of coffee a day died, and fewer died who drank 3 or less cups a day.